 Authentication for API Tools

 Most real APIs need credentials.
-Orki's Authentication providers let you store a credential once — an API key or an OAuth2 client — and attach it to any API tool or workflow step.
+Orki's Authentication providers let you store a credential once and attach it to any API tool or workflow step.
 On every call, Orki injects the credential on the server, just before the request leaves the platform.

 The important part: the AI agent never sees the credential.
 It isn't in the tool schema, the prompt, or the response the agent reads.
-Secrets are encrypted at rest.
+Secrets are encrypted at rest and become write-only once saved.

 For Balloon Bliss, the shop's order API requires an API key — we'll store it as a provider called balloon_orders_key and attach it to the order_status_lookup tool.